mcembalest/GNN/README.md

 `conda create --name GNN_ENV python=3.10`

 You can now setup the environment for this project by running the included shell script:

+1. Activate the new environment:

 `conda activate GNN_ENV`

+2a.
+Install libraries into the new environment:

 `zsh setup_environment.zsh`

-Alternatively, you can run the two lines that are in the shell script directly:
+2b.
+If step 2a worked, ignore step 2b.
+If step 2a did not work, you can run the two lines that are in `setup_environment.zsh` directly:

 `pip install -r requirements.txt`